 If you need to store a unit before it’s properly cleaned, be sure to open up a zipper and keep it stored at an angle so that any water or excess humidity can escape.

 Cleaning your inflatable doesn’t have to be hard!
 All you need is a solid cleaning solution (or 2 or 3) and some help.

 First things first, blow up your inflatable and remove the covers and steps.
 We’ve found this to be the most efficient way to clean an inflatable.
 Make sure to lie down a tarp so you don’t get the bottom of the unit any dirtier.

 Sweep your unit or use a ShopVac to remove any leftover debris.
 You can also use a microfiber towel to give the unit a once-over and get anything the broom or ShopVac may have missed.

 If there are any particularly stubborn spots, a power washer on a lower setting does a great job at getting rid of caked on mud!
 We also recommend using Goof Off for black stains that are having a hard time coming off.
 Now to really clean this thing.
 Use a good soap like a specific vinyl cleaner or a mild dish detergent and wash the unit with a towel or mop.
 Pay close attention to the areas with excess dirt and debris!
-Then give it a good rinse with a hose and let it air dry (use a towel to dry any excessively wet areas).
+Then give it a good rinse with a hose and let it air dry in direct sunlight (use a towel to dry any excessively wet areas).
 Lastly, use a disinfectant to kill any germs that may be remaining on the unit.
 Air dry some more and then roll it up for storage!
-Be sure to keep your units out of the sun so the vinyl does not fade or deteriorate.
+Be sure to store your units out of the sun so the vinyl does not fade or deteriorate.

 Be sure to periodically inspect your units and check for any holes, tears, cracks, etc. Not only will this help the look of your unit, but it’s a safety concern as well!